sgoudie/nashville/README.md

 # Nashville Parser 🎸

-A work in progress.
+*IN DEVELOPMENT*

 Parsing the Nashville Number System (NNS) to chords based on the key.

 - Enter your root and scale / mode
 - Enter your sequence of chords as comma separated NNS degrees